Raspberry Swirl Ice

 remove the custard from the heat and continue to stir the custard for a

-room temperature and then refrigerate the custard until it is completely
+vanilla extract.
+Cover and let cool to room temperature and then refrigerate the custard until it is completely

 cold (several hours but preferably overnight).